 Itinerary highlights include:

-- Trek to find endangered mountain gorillas and other primates in the magnificent forests of Volcanoes National Park, where you will be able to spend time up-close with these breathtaking animals in a moment of unprecedented privacy, thanks to the new protective measures that have been put in place by the Rwandan government in response to the outbreak of COVID-19.
+- Trek to find endangered mountain gorillas, chimpanzees and other primates in the magnificent forests of Volcanoes National Park, where you will be able to spend time up-close over the course of two days with these awe-inspiring animals in a moment of unprecedented privacy, thanks to the new protective measures that have been put in place by the Rwandan government in response to the outbreak of Covid-19.

-- Meet with conservation specialists, researchers and innovators, who will share insight on Rwanda’s unique wildlife populations and modern environmental initiatives promoting anti-poaching and reforestation, as well as economic growth.
+- Explore Rwanda’s national parks with leading conservationists and research specialists, who will share insight on Rwanda’s innovative environmental programs for anti-poaching and reforestation, as well as sustainable development.

 - Spend time touring in the growing urban center of Kigali, with visits to the Nyamata Genocide Memorial Center, top galleries, artist collectives and boutiques, and leading nonprofits that are making a difference.
 You will also have the chance to meet with locals to learn about the cultural traditions and complex history of this inspiring country, which has rebuilt itself over the past decade.

-- Relax at three beautiful eco-luxury lodges that offer a variety of immersive wilderness and cultural activities—including traditional game drives, guided nature walks, boating excursions, fishing, birding and more—as well as pampering amenities: The Retreat at Heaven (3 nights), Magashi Camp (3 nights) and One & Only Gorilla’s Nest (3 nights).
+- Relax at three beautiful eco-luxury lodges that offer a variety of immersive wilderness and cultural activities—including traditional game drives, guided nature walks, boating excursions, fishing, birding and more—as well as pampering amenities: The Retreat at Heaven (3 nights), One&Only Nyungwe House (3 nights) and One&Only Gorilla’s Nest (3 nights).